wkaisertexas/tranzlate/README.md

 ## Motivation

-Anything beyond middle-school Spanish is lost on me.
-I believe the future of software is a decentralized lingua france, powered by AI.
-Though machine translations are not perfect, good enough translations give the opportunity for software to be developed with a global audience rather than internationalized as an afterthought.
+I am not a language expert.
+My proficiency in translation extends only to middle-school level Spanish.
+However, I believe in software and its importance.
+Who software is developed for matters.
+Localization is not nor never should be an afterthought.
+By utilizing AI translation tools, conversations about the impact software has on different communities can be had earlier in product development, not later.

+Accelerating conversations about software's impact leads to meaningful change before feature sets are locked in.
+This is why I believe in the power of, often imperfect, AI translation tools.
+Do not let perfect be the enemy of good.

+Easy translation, of string catalogs, and hopefully many more file formats to come is why I created *tranzlate*.

 ## Contributing

 If you want to help fix a bug or implement a feature in [Issues](https://github.com/wkaisertexas/tranzlate), please do so.
-Swift development is somewhat new to me, so I would much appreciate community feedback.
+Swift development is somewhat new to me, so I would appreciate community feedback.

 <a href="https://github.com/wkaisertexas/tranzlate/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=wkaisertexas/tranzlate" />